jeromegn/DocumentUp/README.md

 Just like you normally would.
 DocumentUp also supports "Github Flavored Markdown" and we recommend you use it for syntax highlighting.

+It doesn't support tables as it is supported on Github, but you can use inline HTML.

 h1's (# in markdown) will appear as first level navigation in the sidebar while h2's (##) will appear under them as sub-navigation.

 Example: